 - Spices: don’t forget to add some spices; cinnamon, cardamom, oregano, basil, and the list goes on and on.
 Adding this to your miso paste along with garlic or ginger is another option to meld all these flavors together. these flavors together.

-- Mirepoix: this is a classic soup base consisting of onions, carrots and celery.
+- Mirepoix: this is a soup standard mix of onion, carrots and celery.
 You can also use shallots or any combination of these elements.
 If you are going to use them then you will want to saute these ingredients first with oil or a even a bit of your chosen broth and once they are soft (about 5 minutes at medium high heat) then add in your miso paste mixture with spices and aromatics, saute another minute or so and then add in your broth base and other ingredients.

 Miso Soup Ingredients